Douglas Camfield: Doctor Who

 In 1967, Camfield submitted an initial script, co-written with Robert Kitts, titled Operation Werewolf.
-It was not brought forward by then producer Innes Lloyd, but was later adapted by Big Finish Productions in 2024.
-Shortly after directing The Seeds of Doom, Camfield was commissioned by Philip Hinchcliffe to write a four part serial for Doctor Who in 1976.
-The Lost Legion, would've centered around a North African outpost of the French Foreign Legion and two alien races at war.
-It was also going to feature the death of companion Sarah Jane Smith.
-After repeated submission delays it was dropped from the schedule.
+It was not brought forward by then producer Innes Lloyd, but this was later adapted by Big Finish Productions in 2024.
+Shortly after directing The Seeds of Doom, Camfield was commissioned by Philip Hinchcliffe to write a four part serial in 1976.
+The Lost Legion, would have taken place at a North African outpost of the French Foreign Legion.
+The plot would have involved two alien races at war.
+It would have featured the death of the Doctor companion Sarah Jane Smith, as a way to write her out of the series.
+After repeated submission delays, the story was dropped from the schedule.

-He was also one of eight faces whose images are seen during the mind-bending sequence of the serial The Brain of Morbius (1976), inferred to be early incarnations of the Doctor.
+Camfield was also one of eight faces implied by represent pre-first Doctor incarnations of the Doctor in a climatic scene of The Brain of Morbius (1976).
 Notably, the incarnation represented by his image appeared again in a flashback sequence of the Virgin New Adventures novel Cold Fusion.
+The photo of Camfield used had originated as the ID card image for the Earth Adjudicator in a previous Doctor Who story Colony in Space.

-Personal life
+Personal life and death

-Camfield died of a heart attack on 27 January 1984.
-He was married to actress Sheila Dunn, whom he cast in the Doctor Who stories The Daleks' Master Plan, The Invasion, and Inferno.
+Camfield was married to actress Sheila Dunn, whom he cast in the Doctor Who stories The Daleks' Master Plan, The Invasion, and Inferno, all of which Camfield directed.
 They had a son, Joggs, who featured heavily in a DVD tribute documentary, Remembering Douglas Camfield, which was included in the 2013 DVD release of Camfield's Doctor Who serial Terror of the Zygons.

+Camfield died of a heart attack on 27 January 1984 in Hounslow, London.